fcat97/QuranApi/wiki/howTo.md

 Currently tajweed color of only *IndoPak* format is included inside each verse.
 You can use any string in Arabic formatted as *IndoPak* style to get a spanned text with tajweed colors.

+***Note:*** The TajweedApi is still in BETA, some tajweed may not work.

 ```kotlin
 TajweedApi.getTajweedColored(verse.verseIndo) // only IndoPak is avaiable for now
 ```

 The spanned verse is created on a separate thread while user query for Verse.
-This is done for performance improvement, since calculation of each tajweed is CPU intensive.
+This is done for performance improvement, since calculation of each tajweed is a little CPU intensive.
 So use it with **try..catch**
 For example, in **recyclerView**